China says U.S. hacking accusations lack technical proof

 But the Chinese Defence Ministry said China's own figures show that a "considerable" number of hacking attacks it is subjected to come from the United States.

-"But we don't use this as a reason to criticize the United States," the ministry said.
+"But we don't use this as a reason to criticise the United States," the ministry said.

 However, the Global Times, a widely read tabloid published by Communist Party mouthpiece the People's Daily, said China should be more active in publicly airing its complaints about hacking attacks, especially as the United States does so.